BDC Hamburger Icon

 What is green energy?

-Green energy is energy that is generated from renewable sources instead of limited sources, such as fossil fuels.
+Green energy is energy generated from renewable sources instead of limited sources, such as fossil fuels.
 Consumers, businesses and governments worldwide are shifting away from fossil fuel energy toward green energy to lessen the impact of climate change and pollution.

 Sustainable business practices that support green energy can resonate with your customer base and increase brand loyalty.